1. Gautama Buddha was born in __________.

 Explanation: Decorated gateways with carvings of Buddha’s life.

-66. The rock-cut Buddhist caves at Ajanta are famous for:
+66. The rock-cut Buddhist caves at Ajanta are famous for__________.

 A) Fresco paintings